 The folly became famous in 1807 when it was the site of the meeting that launched Primitive Methodism.
 Since that date there have been regular assemblies at Mow Cop to mark the anniversary.
 The centenary celebrations in 1907 led one journalist (whom we can assume to be a member of the established church) to comment that Mow Cop looked like ‘a gigantic ant-hill’ which crawled with ‘thousands and thousands of pilgrims’.

 Local people had always enjoyed access to the folly and the surrounding land, and there was an outcry and public demonstrations in 1923 after an entrepreneur bought the site from the Wilbraham family, and began quarrying.
-Public access was once more secure when in 1937 the land and folly were given to the National Trust. https://www.nationaltrust.org.uk/alderley-edge-and-cheshire-countryside/features/mow-cop
+Public access was once more secure when in 1937 the land and folly were given to the National Trust (although in 1945 the trust’s James Lees Milne would dismiss it as ‘the ridiculous castle folly’). https://www.nationaltrust.org.uk/alderley-edge-and-cheshire-countryside/features/mow-cop

 It used to be possible to climb right up to the tower, but it is now fenced off for the inevitable health and safety reasons.
 The wall’s rugged ruined outline has sadly been rebuilt into neat right-angles, but it remains the most perfectly designed and situated of follies, and surely the inspiration for Old John Tower in Bradgate Park, Leicestershire and St David’s Ruin in Yorkshire https://thefollyflaneuse.com/the-ruin-bingley-west-yorkshire/